 AN EXEMPLARY PRIEST FOR OVER 40 YEARS

-For the past 13.5 years Fr.
-Christopher Senk has been the Administrator/Pastor of St. Isabel Catholic Church on Sanibel Island in the Diocese of Venice, Florida.
-This position is his third parish within the diocese.
-Arriving at the Church on April 23, 2003, Fr.
-Christopher’s tenure at St. Isabel’s is among the longest in the church’s history.
+Fr.
+Christopher Senk has been the Administrator/Pastor of St. Isabel Catholic Church on Sanibel Island in the Diocese of Venice, Florida since April 23, 2003.
+This position is his third parish within the diocese and his tenure at St. Isabel’s is among the longest in the church’s history.
 It was in January 1998, Fr.
 Christopher was welcomed to the diocese by its founding bishop, Bishop John Nevins, and placed in his first assignment as Parochial Vicar of San Antonio Parish in Port Charlotte, Florida under the benevolent pastorate of Fr.
 Thomas Zedar.
 There he nurtured its growing parish community for 4.5 years, before Fr.
 Christopher was given the title of Administrator/Pastor of Holy Cross Parish in Palmetto, Florida where he served for 11 months.
 It was after this position, that Bishop Nevins handpicked Fr.
 Christopher for his current assignment on Sanibel Island.

 Fr.
 Christopher describes his childhood as wonderful, with parents sacrificing what was needed to enroll him and his siblings in the Catholic grammar school and then high school, St. Joseph’s Central High School.
 His Catholic upbringing would prove to shape his life when after high school, Fr.
 Christopher was accepted to St. Anselm College in Manchester, New Hampshire, as a chemistry major.
 During his freshman year, Fr.
 Christopher was drawn to the lifestyle of the Benedictine monks, was the affiliated with the Benedictine community in 1968, and began a novitiate year in 1969.
 In July of 1970, Fr.
 Christopher took simple perpetual vows and then resumed his college studies, graduating from college with a philosophy degree in 1972.
 Deciding to pursue ordination, Fr.
 Christopher began his seminary studies in the fall of 1972, and in July of 1973 Fr.
 Christopher took Solemn Vows as a member of the St. Anselm Benedictine community.
 Enrolled at St. John’s Seminary in Brighton, Massachusetts, Fr.
 Christopher enjoyed the privileges of being a part of the Boston Theological Institute, enabling him to take classes from well known scholars at Harvard, Boston College, Weston School of Theology (Jesuit) and the episcopal Divinity School of Cambridge.
 He was ordained a transitional deacon in May of 1975, and ordained a priest on June 19, 1976.